apache/jackrabbit-oak/oak-run/README.md

     $ java -jar oak-run-*.jar console mongodb://host

-To start the console for a DocumentMK/RDB repository, use:
+To start the console for a DocumentMK/RDB repository, see the [documention for oak-run on RDB](https://jackrabbit.apache.org/oak/docs/nodestore/document/rdb-document-store.html#oak-run).

-    $ java -jar oak-run-*.jar --rdbjdbcuser username --rdbjdbcpasswd password console jdbc:...

 To start the console connecting to a repository in read-write mode, use either of: